menu

 In addition, according to NeighborhoodScout's exclusive analysis, Brookside is among the best neighborhoods for families in Illinois.
 In fact, this neighborhood is more family-friendly than 96.5% of neighborhoods in the entire state of Illinois.
 Its combination of top public schools, low crime rates, and owner-occupied single family homes gives this area the look and feel of a "Leave It to Beaver" episode.
 Many other families also live here, making it easy to socialize and develop a strong sense of community.
 In addition, the high number of college-educated parents influences the academic success of the local schools.
 Overall, you will find all of the amenities a family needs to thrive in the Brookside neighborhood.

-American households most often have a car, and regularly they have two or three.
-But households in the Brookside neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Brookside neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 39.2% of the households here have four, five, or more cars.
 That is more cars per household than in 97.9% of the neighborhoods in the nation.

 Did you know that the Brookside neighborhood has more Romanian and French ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.2% of this neighborhood's residents have Romanian ancestry and 7.9% have French ancestry.